 4. Anne of Cleves (1515-1557): Strategic, Six-Month Marriage

 Henry stayed a bachelor for two years, until his chief minister suggested that he seek a European alliance and marry one of the sisters (Anne and Amelia) of Germany’s Duke of Cleves.
 Henry requested the women’s portraits and found Anne to be the more flattering of the two.
 When Anne arrived in England on January 1, 1540, Henry was shocked that she looked nothing like the painting.
 He tried to halt the wedding, but because the arrangement had progressed so far, they married on January 6, 1540.
 Anne, the so-called “ugly wife,” accepted a divorce and generous settlement six months later and lived in peace as the “King’s Sister” until her death in July 1557.

-Henry married 19-year-old Catherine Howard—a lady-in waiting to Anne of Cleves—in July 1540.
-By this time, he had become overweight and unable to walk.
+Henry married Catherine Howard—a lady-in waiting to Anne of Cleves—in July 1540 (she was between 17 and 19-years-old at the time).
+He had become overweight and unable to walk by this time.
 Said to be delighted with his rambunctious new bride, Henry showered Catherine with gifts and called her his “rose without a thorn.”
 But less than a year into their marriage, rumors of infidelity surfaced.
 With enough evidence that she had been at least promiscuous, Catherine was executed for adultery and treason at the Tower Green on February 13, 1542.

 Henry married his sixth wife, Catherine Parr, in July 1543.
 A spirited and educated widow, when Catherine showed an interest in Protestantism, Henry had her arrested.
 She managed to avoid the fate of her predecessors, bringing stability and peace to the court, while serving as a kind and caring stepmother to Henry’s children.